BS-PMC-2024/BS-PMC-2024-Team15/README.md

 - 'pytest'

 if you having issues in the register test make sure the the user name provided in the test is not already in the db.

+To use Tab features in Statistics, you need to run the next line:
+- npm install react-tabs